Back to blog

 5. What happens when the cache is cold.

-The cache makes the system faster by hiding work, which also makes it easier to hide ownership.
-The remedy is to document the contract alongside the cache itself.
+A cache makes the system faster by hiding work, and the same hiding makes it easy to lose track of ownership.
+The remedy is small and steady: write the contract down next to the cache itself.

 HTTP caching is a contract too